The J-1 Visa

 Non-Salaried Scholars and Students

-- For non-UVM salaried, Visiting Scholars ONLY, a Non-Salaried Visiting Scholar Appointment Form is required for visiting faculty who are fully-funded by foreign, external sources and who will receive no salary from UVM.
-The Provost’s Office will send OIE a copy of the authorized form to initiate the DS-2019 issuance process. *EXCEPTION: UVM does not process DS-2019s for Fulbright Scholars
+- For non-UVM salaried, Visiting Scholars ONLY, a Non-Salaried Visiting Scholar Appointment Form is required for visiting faculty who are fully-funded by external sources and who will receive no salary from UVM. *EXCEPTION: UVM does not process DS-2019s for Fulbright Scholars.

 - For Visiting Graduate Students not funded by UVM: Please review the Graduate College’s Visiting Graduate Student policy and complete the Visiting Graduate Student request form and submit it to the Graduate College.